The Bankrate promise

 For either loan, if you put down less than 20 percent, you’ll be required to pay for mortgage insurance.

 Both types of loans have limits on the amount you can borrow.
-The conventional conforming loan limit, set by the Federal Housing Finance Agency each year, is $726,200 or up to $1,089,300 in more costly housing markets.
-A conventional loan can exceed these limits, however — at that point, it’d be considered a nonconforming jumbo loan.
+The conventional conforming loan limit, set by the Federal Housing Finance Agency each year, starts at $726,200 this year and goes up to $1,089,300 in more costly housing markets.
+A conventional loan can exceed these limits, but at that point, it’d be considered a nonconforming jumbo loan.

 The FHA loan limit is also adjusted each year, and there are different limits based on location and property type.
-In 2023, the FHA loan limit for a single-family home is $472,030 in most markets, and $1,089,300 in higher-cost areas.
+In 2023, the FHA loan limit for a single-family home is $472,030 in most markets and goes up to $1,089,300 in higher-cost areas.

 If you don’t have 20 percent of the home’s purchase price for a down payment, you’ll be required to pay for mortgage insurance whether you’re getting a conventional or FHA loan.
 Both premiums are typically paid via your monthly mortgage payment.